 The goal of a wrestling match is to outscore or pin your opponent.
 All of the rules and officiating in the sport of wrestling are targeted to keep the sport safe, though sometimes there are still head injuries.
 The current estimated incidence of concussion in a wrestling match is less than one in five hundred.
 It is our obligation to minimize this risk and relentlessly improvise to make our sport safer.

 In contrast to the scoring and officiating of wrestling, the goal of a MMA fight is to win by either a knockout, by submission, or by outscoring your opponent.
 A knockout is caused by punching or kicking an opponent until s/he is rendered unconscious, which, by definition, is a brain injury.

-Current data indicates that 37% of MMA fights end in a knockout and this number may be even higher in the UFC.
+Current data suggests that 37% of MMA fights end in a knockout.
 That means that at least 37% of the time an MMA fight ends with one of the athletes sustaining a brain injury.
 This percentage doesn’t account for the likely possibility that the winner has also sustained a brain injury from blows to his or her head during the fight.
 In the last 12 years there have been 78 thousand knockouts in MMA fights.
 In other words, in the last 12 years the number of knockouts in MMA is LARGER than the entire population of Bethlehem, Pennsylvania.